sudheerj/reactjs-interview-questions/README.md

        );
      }
      ```
-     **Strings and Numbers:** You can also return string and number type from the render method
+     **Strings and Numbers:** You can also return string and number type from the render method.

      ```jsx
      render() {
       return 'Welcome to ReactJS questions';